 - Stepford Smiler: Valerie.

-- Uncanceled: After the show achieved cult status, HBO ordered six new episodes set to air in late 2014...nine years after the show was cancelled!
+- Uncanceled: After the show achieved cult status, HBO ordered eight new episodes set to air in late 2014...nine years after the show was cancelled!

 - Vomit Indiscretion Shot: A spectacular double-headed example: sick of Paulie G.'s bullying, Valerie finally loses it and punches him in the stomach just after he's had lunch.
 Unfortunately he sets her off too, but the resulting clip goes viral and revives her career overnight.